Core Grant Overview

 Grant Focus

-Applications should align with the mission of People Attraction: Population Growth, Retention and Tourism.
-This supports the DRA’s mission of fostering social, economic and community betterment while reducing the burden of the City of Dubuque and area government.
-It also reflects our vision of being a dynamic community resource, acting as a catalyst to enhance the quality of life and financial well-being of the tri-state community.
+Applications must align with the mission of People Attraction.
+This supports the DRA's mission of fostering social, economic, and community betterment while reducing the burden on the City of Dubuque and surrounding governments.
+It also reflects our vision of serving as a dynamic community resource and a catalyst for enhancing the quality of life and financial well-being of the tri-state community.

 Capacity Building